kljohnson4good/Blog/content/post/2022-09-02-career-development-plan/index.md

 # Where To Next?

 Congratulations!
-If you've gotten this far, then you have a good start on your development plan journey.
+If you've gotten this far, then you have a good start on planning your career journey.
 But it doesn't end here, nor does it stop once you reach a destination.

 Use your goals, talents, passions and opportunities to have meaningful career development conversations with your manager or mentor.
 It's important that others who are in positions to help you know what you want.
 Say it, then repeat it, make sure you're heard :-)